-This is a very short document confirming that the respondent has received the family law civil bill and is thus fully aware of the judicial separation application.
-See Entry of appearance.
+This is a very short document confirming that the respondent has received the family law civil bill and is thus fully aware of the divorce application.
+See Entry of appearance for a divorce.

 B. Defence and counterclaim

 The respondent replies to the family law civil bill by preparing a Defence and counterclaim.
 It essentially contains three sections - the 'Defence', the 'Counterclaim' and the 'Respondent's claim'.